Jeanette enjoys a variety of crafts, including sewing, drawing, and coloring. She likes to share fun crafting ideas with others.

-Connect the Dots Printable Worksheets
+Connect the Dots With These Printable Worksheets

-Some will also teach alphabetical order - either with uppercase letters (ABCD) or lowercase letters (abcd).
+- Some will also teach alphabetical order, either with uppercase letters (A B C D) or lowercase letters (a b c d).

 Very Easy: Up to 10 dots